Opentrons/opentrons/api/docs/v2/new_modules.rst

 Hardware Modules
 ################

 Hardware modules are powered and unpowered deck-mounted peripherals.
-The Flex and OT-2 are aware of deck-mounted powered modules when they're attached via a USB connection and when used in an uploaded protocol.
+The Flex and OT-2 are aware of deck-mounted powered modules when they're attached via a USB connection and used in an uploaded protocol.
 The robots do not know about unpowered modules until you use one in a protocol and upload it to the Opentrons App.

-Powered modules include the :ref:`Temperature Module <temperature-module>`, :ref:`Magnetic Module <magnetic-module>` (OT-2 only), :ref:`Thermocycler Module <thermocycler-module>`, and :ref:`Heater-Shaker Module <heater-shaker-module>`.
-The 96-well :ref:`Magnetic Block <magnetic-block>` (Flex only) is an unpowered module.
+Powered modules include the :ref:`Temperature Module <temperature-module>`, :ref:`Magnetic Module <magnetic-module>`, :ref:`Thermocycler Module <thermocycler-module>`, and :ref:`Heater-Shaker Module <heater-shaker-module>`.
+The 96-well :ref:`Magnetic Block <magnetic-block>` is an unpowered module.

+..
+The Magnetic Module is OT-2 only.
+Note call-out text uses "Most ... code examples" to reflect that.

 ..
 Note::